AM I A CANDIDATE FOR LASER VISION CORRECTION SURGERY?

 WILL I HAVE 20/20 VISION AFTER LASIK?

-An overwhelming majority of patients achieve vision which enables them to perform most of their daily activities without the need for glasses or contact lenses.
+An overwhelming majority of patients achieve the vision which enables them to perform most of their daily activities without the need for glasses or contact lenses.

 WHAT IF MY EYE MOVES DURING THE PROCEDURE?

-The VISX STAR S4™ Excimer Laser has a tracking system which follows the eye during the laser treatment.
+The VISX STAR S4™ Excimer Laser has a tracking system that follows the eye during the laser treatment.
 If any large eye movements occur, the laser automatically stops.
 Once the eye is repositioned the physician will resume the laser treatment to the appropriate area of the cornea.

 HOW LONG DOES THE LASER VISION CORRECTION PROCEDURE TAKE?